AlirezaMortazavi/AI-For-Robotics1-Project/README.md

-#Seyed Alireza Mortazavi(S6136275)/Profesor:Armando Tacchella
+# Seyed Alireza Mortazavi(S6136275)/Professor:Armando Tacchella
-#Gridworld Monte Carlo Simulation

 # Gridworld Monte Carlo Simulation

 ## Overview

-This repository contains a Python implementation of a simple reinforcement learning environment known as Gridworld, using the Monte Carlo method for estimating state values.
-The Gridworld is a 5x5 grid where an agent moves based on defined actions.
-The Monte Carlo simulation is used to estimate the value of each state in the grid by running multiple episodes and averaging the returns.
+The "Gridworld Monte Carlo Simulation" is a reinforcement learning project focused on a 5x5 grid environment known as gridworld.
+This environment serves as a testing ground for understanding the dynamics of state values and agent actions.
+Unique states, A and B, offer diverse outcomes through specific transitions and rewards.
+The project's core lies in applying the Monte Carlo method for state-value estimation, pivotal in reinforcement learning, achieved by analyzing numerous episodes and their accrued rewards.

 ## Features